Esri/arcgis-maps-sdk-flutter-samples/lib/samples/add_wfs_layer/README.md

 # Add WFS layer

-Display a layer from a WFS service using data from URL
+Display a layer from a WFS service, requesting only features for the current extent.

 ![Image of add WFS layer](add_wfs_layer.png)